Riskified/timeasure/README.md

 **What Is It?**

-Timeasure is a transparent method-level wrapper for profiling purposes developed by [Eliav Lavi](http://www.eliavlavi.com) & [Riskified](https://www.riskified.com/).
+Timeasure is a transparent method-level wrapper for profiling purposes.
+See a live example [right here!](https://timeasure-demo.herokuapp.com/)

 Timeasure is a Ruby gem that allows measuring the runtime of methods in production environments without having to alter the code of the methods themselves.